Mienjung97/Books-and-Giggles/README.md

 <hr>

 # Project

+Everything on this webpage is for educational purposes only, documentation on where pictures and information are coming from is in the credit section

 ## Objective
 The idea of creating an online book store came to me from multiple angles - I am not an avid reader, nor do I own a lot of books (most of them are featured on this website) - but there is a deep connection on why I choose to make this my final project for the Code Institute Full Stack Software Developer course: My grandparents were both really into books, my grandmother loved the Angelique series, as well as many other historical fiction books, my grandfather has always enjoyed any kind of illustraded books, mostly of nature, mountains and animals.
 Unfortunatly, my grandfather passed in July and my grnadmother shortly after starting the project.
 My partner is also an avid reader, who suggested the idea to me - so I decided to create this project in memory of my grandparents and in dedication to my mother, partner and all the "book worms" in my family.
 Most of the books featured on this page are owend and were reccomended by them.